shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

-This is the starting point for a procedure which permits to meaningfully lift the inner product on vectors to the inner products on bivectors, trivectors, quadvectors, and in all generality to k-vectors.
+This is the starting point for a procedure which permits to meaningfully lift the inner product on vectors to the inner products on bivectors, trivectors, quadvectors, and in all generality to k--vectors.

 .. }}}